ctieben/3rd-party/README.md

 Even with the support of Snaps not all of this apllication will be avalible on Solus.

+Even with the support of Snaps not all of this apllication will be avalible on Solus.

 For more information about 3rd party applications in Solus, visit our Help Center page at https://getsol.us/articles/software/third-party/en/.

 DO NOT PUSH BINARY PACKAGES!
 The git history has been reset because it ballooned to nearly 300MB in size. :)